zvada/technology/docs/release/cut-sw-release.md

 1-verify-prerelease $VERSIONS
 ```

-If there are any discrepancies consult the release manager.
+If there are any discrepancies, consult the release manager.
 You may have to tag or untag packages with the `osg-koji` tool.

 !!! note
-    Please verify that the `osg-version` RPM is in your set of packages for the release!
-Also verify that if there is a new version of the `osg-tested-internal` RPM, then it is included in the release as well!
+    Verify that if there is a new version of the `osg-tested-internal` RPM, then it is included in the release as well!
+    For 3.4 releases, also verify that the `osg-version` RPM is in your set of packages for the release!

 ### Step 2: Test Pre-Release in VM Universe